Cambridge English: Young Learners: Preparation

 A comprehensive list of test centres can be found on the Cambridge English Language Assessment website.
 Free test preparation materials, such as sample tests, are available from the official website.

-Free learning materials, including games and apps, are also available from the official website along with information about the Cambridge English Penfriends initiative, which links schools around the world so that children can practise English with ‘penfriends’.
+Free learning materials, including games and apps, are also available from the official website.

 Cambridge English Placement Test for Young Learners

 The placement test helps teachers to understand a learner's English language level and ensure that they are working at the correct level.
 Teachers can use the results to decide which language class and exam is most appropriate, and choose suitable teaching and learning materials.

 The placement test uses the same task types as Cambridge English: Young Learners and covers listening, reading and writing skills.
 The placement test is computer adaptive.
-It becomes progressively easier or more difficult based on the student's responses, assessing the entire spectrum of language ability from CEFR Level pre-A1 to Level A2.
+It becomes progressively easier or more difficult based on the student's responses, assessing the entire spectrum of language ability from CEFR level pre A1 to level A2.
 The test is accessed online and can be taken anytime.
 Most learners take between 30 and 40 minutes to complete the test, and the results are available instantly.